percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | int         | `3`        |

 The amount of most recent backups to store.
 Older backups are automatically deleted.
-Set `keep` to zero or completely remove it to disable automatic deletion of backups
+Set `keep` to zero or completely remove it to disable automatic deletion of backups.

 ### `backup.tasks.storageName`